This riveting written treat, has engrossed me for the past few weeks.

 It speaks to me, of the mind crushing effects of religious doctrine and of how your personality and indeed the way you navigate society, have to be relearned from scratch.

 Homeschooling sounds terrible to me, an isolation unit for the mind!

 Viewing the outside world, as a concocted, debauched, steamy quagmire of sin and of government interference.
 This is someone who’s youth was misspent canning peaches for the end of days.

 But not all Mormons are like this, you might say?

 Can these people not look at the Internet and understand that there is not the faintest archaeological evidence, that Jesus ever came to America?
 There was never any great big celestial battle, fought in upstate New York!

 There has to be something said against these mind eroding techniques, of which isolation and only befriending other like minded individuals, are invaluable aids.

-This book is a fascinating page turner with all the juicy ingredients, which makes it perfectly understandable, why it is the number one
+This book is a fascinating page turner, with all the juicy ingredients, which makes it perfectly understandable, why its an international bestseller.

 A favoured mechanism kicks in, as I approach the end of this book.
 I start reading extra slow, knowing that soon these animated characters and their vivid stories, will become a retreating memory.

 My way around this is to pass the book on to a close friend.
 This book needs to be shared and reread.